tinygo-org/tinygo/README.markdown

   * Do basic dead code elimination of functions.
 This pass makes later passes better and probably improves compile time as well.

+## Scope

+Goals:

+  * Have very small binary sizes.
+Don't pay for what you don't use.
+  * Support for most common microcontroller boards.
+  * Be usable on the web using WebAssembly.
+  * Good CGo support, with no more overhead than a regular function call.
+  * Support most standard library packages and compile most Go code without modification.

+Non-goals:

+  * Using more than one core.
+  * Be efficient while using zillions of goroutines.
+However, good goroutine support is certainly a goal.
+  * Be as fast as `gc`.
+However, LLVM will probably be better at optimizing certain things so TinyGo might actually turn out to be faster for number crunching.
+  * Be able to compile every Go program out there.

 ## Building

 See the [installation instructions](https://tinygo.readthedocs.io/en/latest/installation.html).